Portfolio Pathway (CESR)

 The applicant assembles their CESR application in liaison with the GMC.
 Once the application is deemed complete by the GMC, it is passed to the respective College or Faculty for assessment.

 For ICM, applications are assessed by the Faculty’s CESR Sub-Committee.
 A recommendation report is then written and sent to the GMC.
-It is a recommendation rather than a decision as the GMC do not have to agree with the Faculty’s recommendation and can issue their own decision.

 Want to know more?